Webcreator3478/D-D-Beyond-Character-Importer---Obsidian-Plugin/README.md

 https://character-service.dndbeyond.com/character/v5/character/{ID}
 ```
 This endpoint is not officially documented or supported by D&D Beyond / Wizards of the Coast.
 It may change or break at any time.
 The plugin is a read-only consumer and does not modify any data on D&D Beyond.

+> **Desktop only note:** The plugin uses Obsidian's native `requestUrl` API to bypass browser CORS restrictions.
+This means character fetching works correctly on Obsidian Desktop (Windows, macOS, Linux).
+On Obsidian Mobile the request may be blocked depending on your network environment.

 ---